JGalego/awesome-safety-critical-ai/README.md

 **Critical systems don't forgive shortcuts**.
 Only engineering rigour stands between order and disaster.

+> TL;DR Critical systems are built on trust - and trust is built on rock-solid engineering.

 ### AI in Critical Systems

-> TL;DR When failure costs lives, AI must be engineered like a scalpel, not a sledgehammer.

 So, where does that leave us? **Is there room for AI in critical systems?**